-193. Employees of the Public Utilities Commission ("PUC") who, as part of the duties of their positions are required by the Appointing Officer to standby when normally off duty to be instantly available on call for immediate emergency service to perform their regular duties, shall be paid twenty (20%) percent of their regular straight time rate of pay for the period of such standby service.
+Employees of the Public Utilities Commission ("PUC") who, as part of the duties of their positions are required by the Appointing Officer to standby when normally off duty to be instantly available on call for immediate emergency service to perform their regular duties, shall be paid twenty (20%) percent of their regular straight time rate of pay for the period of such standby service.
 When such employees are called to perform their regular duties in emergencies during the period of such standby service, they shall be paid while engaged in such emergency service at the usual rate of pay for such service as provided herein.
 However, standby pay shall not be allowed in classes whose duties which are primarily administrative in nature.

-10. SUPERVISORY DIFFERENTIAL ADJUSTMENT
+11. SUPERVISORY DIFFERENTIAL ADJUSTMENT

-- 194. The Appointing Officer or Human Resources Director is authorized to adjust the compensation of a supervisory employee if: - 195.a.the supervisor, as part of the regular responsibilities of his/her class, supervises, directs, and is accountable and responsible for the work of subordinates; - b. the supervisor actually supervises the technical content of subordinate work and possesses the education and/or experience appropriate to the technical assignment;
+- 187. The Appointing Officer or Human Resources Director is authorized to adjust the compensation of a supervisory employee if: - 188. a. the supervisor, as part of the regular responsibilities of the supervisor's class, supervises, directs, and is accountable and responsible for the work of subordinates; - b. the supervisor actually supervises the technical content of subordinate work and possesses the education and/or experience appropriate to the technical assignment; - 190. c. the organization is a permanent one approved by the Appointing Officer,

-197. с. the organization is a permanent one approved by the Appointing Officer, Board or Commission where applicable, and is a matter of record based upon review and investigation by the Department of Human Resources; 198. d. the classifications of both the supervisor and the subordinate are appropriate to the organization and have a normal/logical nexus to each other; and 199. e. the compensation schedule of the supervisor is less than one full step (approximately 5%) over the employee supervised.
-In determining the compensation grade of a classification being paid a flat rate, the flat rate will be converted to a bi-weekly rate and the compensation grade the top step of which is closest to the flat rate so converted shall be deemed to be the compensation grade of the flat rate classification.
-200. If all of the follows: above conditions are met, the supervisory adjustment shall be granted as 201. a.
-The adjustment of compensation of the supervisor shall be 5% above the base wage of the employee supervised.
-202. b.
-No supervisory adjustment may exceed two full steps (approximately 10%) over the supervisor's current basic compensation in any fiscal year.
-203. с.
-The compensation adjustment is retroactive to the date the employee became eligible, but not earlier than the beginning of the current fiscal year.
-204. d.
-Requests for adjustment must be submitted to DHR before the end of current fiscal year.
-205. e.
+Board or Commission where applicable, and is a matter of record base d upon review and investigation by the Department of Human Resources;

+- d. the classifications of both the supervisor and the subordinate are appropriate to the organization and have a normal/logical nexus to each other; and - 192. e. the compensation schedule of the supervisor is less than one full step (approximately 5%) over the employee supervised.
+In determining the compensation grade of a classification being paid a flat rate, the flat rate will be converted to a bi-weekly rate and the compensation grade the top step of which is closest to the flat rate so converted shall be deemed to be the compensation grade of the flat rate classification. - 193.
+If all of the above conditions are met, the supervisory adjustment shall be granted as follows: - 194. a.
+The adjustment of compensation of the supervisor shall be 5% above the base wage of the employee supervised. - b.
+No supervisory adjustment may exceed two full steps (approximately 10%) over the supervisor's current basic compensation in any fiscal year. - 196. c.
+The compensation adjustment is retroactive to the date the employee became eligible, but not earlier than the beginning of the current fiscal year. - 197. d.
+Requests for adjustment must be submitted to DHR before the end of current fiscal year. - 198. e.
 An Appointing Officer requesting a supervisory adjustment under this section must notify the Department of Human Resources of what changes in organizational structure or compensation support the adjustment.
-206. Emp ER PREMIUM loyees in classification 7346 Painter shall receive an additional one dollar wenty-five cents (\$1.25) per hour for each hour assigned as a taper.
-207. Emp I, an be p said CRMO-PLASTIC APPLICATORS loyees in classifications 7242 Painter Supervisor II, 7278 Painters Supervisor d 7346 Painter who are assigned to operate a thermo-plastic applicator shall aid a premium of two dollars (\$2.00) per hour for each of those hours that individual actually operates such an applicator.
-This premium shall be ble only to the individual who operates said applicator.